|

 patient would depend on her parents less and the ward community more.

-A particular feature of the ward was the assignment of all patients to
+A particular feature of the ward was the assignment of all patients to a

 special form of group psychotherapy in addition to individual psychotherapy

 three or four times per week.
-Each of the groups met four times a week;
+Each of the groups met four times a week; they

-were composed of about six patients plus the supervising psychologist,
+were composed of about six patients plus the supervising psychologist, a

 psychiatric resident and a psychology-fellow.
 The trainees and supervisor